adrybakov/rad-tools/docs/source/user-guide/rad-extract-tb2j.rst

 -a, --anisotropic
 -----------------
-Whenever to output anisotropic exchange.
+Whether to output anisotropic exchange.

 .. code-block:: text